kpsdev1/The-Recipe-Blog/TESTING.md

 #### View Recipes
 *As a User I can view the list of recipes so that I can pick one to read.*
- - The user is able to click the recipes link in the nav bar and theis will take them to the recipes page where they can view a list of recipes.
+ - The user is able to click the recipes link in the nav bar and this will take them to the recipes page where they can view a list of recipes.
  - If they wish to view one in full detail they can click Read More and they will then be able to see the recipe details, the user must be signed in to view the recipe details as if they are not signed in the Read More button will be diabled.

 #### Add A Recipe